WaithakaGuru/PRISMA_Notes/URL_Request_Working_Mechanism.md

 __TCP/IP__: Transmission Control Protocol / Internet Protocol
 __DNS__: Domain Name System Server

+### What happens when you type "google.com" on your browser and hit 'enter':

 A series of steps takes place in those few seconds before you get a response, these step are:

+1. The browser performs a Browser-Handling to check what you've typed and correct any errors and pre-fix the necessary scheme e.g. (http:// or https://) Since google.co lacks a scheme (http:// or https://), most browsers assume https:// by default.
+__Thus the browser rewrites the address to: 'https://google.co/'__

 1. The domain name system (DNS) server, acts as an address book for all domain names.
 It receives a request from your computer and returns and IP address of the server where the resource (https://www.google.com) is found.